sesha-3/sesha-3/README.md

 - 👋 Hi, I’m Seshadri.
-Call me "Sesh"
+Call me "Sesha"
 - 👀 I’m interested in ...
-Algos, Compiler, Linux Kernel, Web application Development.
+Algos, Compiler, Linux Kernel, Full Stack Development.
 With Love in, C++ Java Python.
 Js frameworks.
 - 🌱 I’m currently learning ...
-Rust and ReactJs.
+Java and ReactJs.
 - 💞️ I’m looking to collaborate on ...
-LLVM related projects, Open source initiatives.
+Open source initiatives.
 - 📫 How to reach me ...
 Drop a mail to sesh@outlook.in

 <!---